replicatedhq/help-center/content/docs/modal.md

-+++
-title = "Modal"
+---
+title: Modal
-draft = false
+draft: false
-weight = 150
+weight: 150
-date = "2017-04-10T16:42:18+01:00"
+date: 2017-04-10T16:42:18+01:00
-description = "Clean, functional, and extensible modal window dialogs" bref="Modal windows are used for various reasons and purposes.
+description: Clean, functional, and extensible modal window dialogs
+bref: Modal windows are used for various reasons and purposes.
 Kube makes the way you design and operate modal windows very straightforward.
-First, you set a <code>div</code> which will represent the content of the modal window, then you set up a way to open and close this window, and finally you add a way to call the modal from the page" toc = true
+First, you set a <code>div</code> which will represent the content of the modal window, then you set up a way to open and close this window, and finally you add a way to call the modal from the page
-+++
+toc: true
+---

 <h4 class="demo-head" id="h-calling">Calling</h4>
 <p>Here you add an actual call to the modal window.
 Clicking the "Open" button below will launch a <var>modal</var> with content of a <var>#my-modal</var> div.
 You can use buttons or links to open modals in Kube.
 Clicking anywhere outside of the modal or hitting <kbd>ESC</kbd> will close the window.</p>